This is a test version — we need your feedback to get it right! Write to admin@saveonsend.com

 Wise is undoubtedly the epitome of a cool and unconventional money transmitter.
 Unlike the standard foosball and ping-pong tables found in many offices, Wise’s founders and employees took things to a whole new level, fearlessly running naked through the world’s most famous financial district in the chilling February cold.
 And if that wasn’t unique enough, having a sauna right in their HQ further sets Wise apart from the crowd:

 From its inception, Wise steadfastly focused on exposing the “hidden” fees charged by banks and money transmitters.
 While many providers may advertise “zero-fee” money transfers, they often impose FX markups.
-In contrast, TransferWise stood as a solitary voice among its competitors, persevering to advocate for legislative changes in the UK.
+In contrast, TransferWise stood out among its competitors, persevering in advocating for legislative changes in the UK.

 This commitment to transparency and fairness was evident even before Wise’s official founding, as its co-founder, Kristo Kaarmann, laid the groundwork with his prior startup in 2010: